Single-sideband modulation: Hartley modulator

 An alternate method of generation known as a Hartley modulator, named after R. V. L. Hartley, uses phasing to suppress the unwanted sideband.
 To generate an SSB signal with this method, two versions of the original signal are generated, mutually 90° out of phase for any single frequency within the operating bandwidth.
 Each one of these signals then modulates carrier waves (of one frequency) that are also 90° out of phase with each other.
 By either adding or subtracting the resulting signals, a lower or upper sideband signal results.
 A benefit of this approach is to allow an analytical expression for SSB signals, which can be used to understand effects such as synchronous detection of SSB.

 Shifting the baseband signal 90° out of phase cannot be done simply by delaying it, as it contains a large range of frequencies.
 In analog circuits, a wideband 90-degree phase-difference network is used.
 The method was popular in the days of vacuum tube radios, but later gained a bad reputation due to poorly adjusted commercial implementations.
 Modulation using this method is again gaining popularity in the homebrew and DSP fields.

 This method, utilizing the Hilbert transform to phase shift the baseband audio, can be done at low cost with digital circuitry.

 Weaver modulator

-Another variation, the Weaver modulator, uses only lowpass filters and quadrature mixers, and is a favored method in digital implementations.
+Another variation, the Weaver modulator, initially used only six resistors and six capacitors to generate equal amplitude signals with a 90° phase difference over the passband, as with the Hilbert Transformer.
+He later showed a method using low pass filters combined with four heterodyne operations.

 In Weaver's method, the band of interest is first translated to be centered at zero, conceptually by modulating a complex exponential $\exp(j\omega t)$ with frequency in the middle of the voiceband, but implemented by a quadrature pair of sine and cosine modulators at that frequency (e.g. 2 kHz).
 This complex signal or pair of real signals is then lowpass filtered to remove the undesired sideband that is not centered at zero.
 Then, the single-sideband complex signal centered at zero is upconverted to a real signal, by another pair of quadrature mixers, to the desired center frequency.